AlexJukes/CV/README.md

 As someone who passionately believes that big ideas can change the world, it's no surprise that I'm passionate about coding.
 Through code, abstract concepts become practical applications, translating our ideas into reality and changing people's lives.

 As a student at [Makers Academy](http://www.makersacademy.com/), I gained an incredible grounding in the fundamental principles of good software design, and learned not just how to code, but more importantly _how to learn how to code_.
-For our final project these skills, combined with my passion for ideas and technology, led my team and I to create an application that used blockchain technology as the basis for a [simple proto-society](https://github.com/UltimateCoder00/Makers-Society), including it's own crypto-currency and voting system.
+For our final project these skills, combined with my passion for ideas and technology, led my team and I to create an application that used blockchain technology as the basis for a [simple proto-society](https://github.com/UltimateCoder00/Makers-Society), including its own crypto-currency and voting system.

  I'm now looking to continue my journey in software development in a role where I can learn and grow both as a developer and as an individual, with a focus on Software Craftsmanship and XP values in a positive and inclusive workplace.